Looking to invest in Canadian banks without having to analyze and buy your own stocks?

 However, the fund does not allocate its assets into the constituent banking stocks with an equal weighting.

-It focuses more on Scotiabank (the fastest growing bank) and the Canadian Imperial Bank of Commerce (the largest bank).
-RBC RBNK ETF pays its shareholders quarterly dividends at a 3.90% dividend yield.
-It has a management fee of 0.29% with an MER of 0.32%.
+It focuses more on Scotiabank (the fastest-growing bank) and the Canadian Imperial Bank of Commerce (the largest bank).
+RBC RBNK ETF has a management fee of 0.29% with an MER of 0.33%.

 Yes, there is.
 The BMO Equal Weight Banks Index ETF is one of several bank ETFs that are trading on the TSX.